yaroslavoliinyk/PointsDivider/README.md

 ### Launching the program

 1. Download the repository
-2. Extract the program in "Downloads" folder
+2. Unzip the repository in "*Downloads*" folder
+3. You'll have the following package: PointsDivider-master
+4. Enter this package: "*cd ~/Downloads/PointsDivider-master/*"
+5. Run the next command to extract the program: "*tar -xJf PointsDivider.tar.xz*"
-3. Use the following command: "cd ~/Downloads/PointsDivider/PointsDivider/src"
+6. Use the following command: "cd ~/Downloads/PointsDivider/PointsDivider/src"
-4. Then this: "javac -cp jcommon-1.0.23.jar:jfreechart-1.0.19.jar: Main.java"
+7. Then this: "javac -cp jcommon-1.0.23.jar:jfreechart-1.0.19.jar: Main.java"
-5. Then: "java -cp jcommon-1.0.23.jar:jfreechart-1.0.19.jar: Main"
+8. Then: "java -cp jcommon-1.0.23.jar:jfreechart-1.0.19.jar: Main"
-6. Well done!
+9. Well done!
 The program is running.

 ### Interface and controlling